-Thermostats Hazardous Waste See Alternatives Illegal in Garbage & Drains Contains Mercury Take any item containing mercury directly to the Household Hazardous Waste drop-off facility.
+Thermostats See Alternatives Illegal in Garbage & Drains Contains Mercury Hazardous Waste Take any item containing mercury directly to the Household Hazardous Waste drop-off facility.
 Place in clear, labeled plastic bag before transporting.
 Typical items are thermostats, thermometers, dental amalgam and fillings, barometers, manometers, old chemistry sets, and blood pressure measuring devices.
-Find out what to do with household hazardous waste How to Check for Mercury Remove the thermostat’s cover and check if you see a bulb or vial that contains a silver, metallic liquid.
+How to Check for Mercury Remove the thermostat’s cover and check if you see a bulb or vial that contains a silver, metallic liquid.
 This silver, metallic liquid is mercury.
 Do Not Throw in the Trash A thermostat that contains mercury should be disposed of as Household Hazardous Waste (HHW), so never throw them in the trash.
 Digital Thermostats Are E-Waste Digital thermostats should be disposed of as e-waste.
 Alternative Ways to Recycle Return to an HVAC Wholesaler Heating Ventilation and Air Conditioning (HVAC) wholesalers are required by law to accept mercury thermostats free of charge.
 Find collectors who will recycle your thermostat.
 Ways to Reduce Replace Mercury Thermostats Most thermostats nowadays are made without mercury, so they are less damaging to the environment and more energy efficient.
 Consider updating your thermostat to save energy and money.